tonylaurent/verbal/readme.md

     > This is the second paragraph.
     > "

-You can set a custom date instead of use the current timestamp:
+You can custom the post date instead of use the current timestamp:

-    $ verbal post:add "My first post" --date="2018-01-01 12:30:00"
+    $ verbal post:add "My first post" --datetime="2018-01-01 12:30:00"

 Set an image path to illustrate your post: